mopidy/mopidy-spotify/README.rst

 - ``spotify/search_track_count``: Maximum number of tracks returned in search results.
 Number between 0 and 50.
 Defaults to 50.

-- ``spotify/toplist_countries``: Comma separated list of two letter ISO country codes to get toplists for.
-Defaults to blank, which is interpreted as all countries that Spotify is available in.

-- ``spotify/private_session``: Whether to use a private Spotify session.
-Turn on private session to disable sharing of played tracks with friends through the Spotify activity feed, Last.fm scrobbling, and Facebook.
-This only affects social sharing done by Spotify, not by other Mopidy extensions.
-  Defaults to ``false``.

 Project resources